 Most Americans still appear to be operating under the delusion that the “recession” will soon pass and that things will get back to “normal” very soon.
 Unfortunately, that is not anywhere close to the truth.
 What we are now witnessing are the early stages of the complete and total breakdown of the U.S. economic system.
 The U.S. government, state governments, local governments, businesses and American consumers have collectively piled up debt that is equivalent to approximately 360 percent of GDP.
 At no point during the Great Depression (or at any other time during our history) did we ever come close to such a figure.
 We have piled up the biggest mountain of debt that the world has ever seen, and now that gigantic debt bubble is beginning to pop.
 As this house of cards comes crashing down, the economic pain is going to become almost unimaginable.

 Already, things are really, really, really bad out there.
 Unemployment is at shockingly high levels.
 Foreclosures and personal bankruptcies continue to set new all-time records.
-Businesses are being shut down at a staggering rate, more than 40 million Americans are on food stamps, and the U.S. government (Read More...)
+Businesses are being shut down (Read More...)